pygame/pygame/docs/reST/ref/math.rst

    .. method:: scale_to_length

-      | :sl:`scales the vector to a given length.`
+      | :sl:`returns a vector in the direction of self and magnitude length.`
-      | :sg:`scale_to_length(float) -> None`
+      | :sg:`scale_to_length(float) -> Vector2`

-      Scales the vector so that it has the given length.
-The direction of the vector is not changed.
+      Returns a Vector that points in the direction of self and has the given length.
 You can also scale to length 0.
 If the vector is the zero vector (i.e. has length 0 thus no direction) an ZeroDivisionError is raised.

       .. ## Vector2.scale_to_length ##